 *If you are unsure of your job code, please contact the Office of Work/Life Resources or your school's faculty affairs office.*

 Applications will be accepted on a rolling basis.
 Requests should be submitted via the online form.
 Applications will be reviewed and provisional awards will be made on a rolling basis within 3 weeks of request date.
-Grant recipients must submit receipts for the DCF-funded expenses upon their return from event and prior to one of the reimbursement dates (see below).
+Grant recipients must submit receipts for the DCF-funded expenses upon their return from the event.
+Payment is made in the form of a paper check and sent to the recipient's home.

 Please send receipts to: